jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     Then use the "Plot profile" selector to scroll through the profiles at different timepoints and get a feel for where the first usable q point is.

-    *   Note: The vertical line on the plot shows which Rg/I(0)/MW values correspond to the displayed profile.
+    *   Note: The vertical line on the plot shows which |Rg|/I(0)/MW values correspond to the displayed profile.
 The value in the Plot profile selector box is the x axis value corresponding to the plotted profile, in this case the time in ms.

-    *   Tip: By right clicking on the parameter plots (e.g. Rg) you can change the plot type to be linear or logarithmic on either y or x axes.
+    *   Tip: By right clicking on the parameter plots (e.g. |Rg|) you can change the plot type to be linear or logarithmic on either y or x axes.

     |ms_plot_profile_png|

 #.
 As you scroll through the profiles you should notice significant variation
-    at low q below ~0.01 1/A. In the first box of the "Q range" line, type 0.01 and then the enter key.
+    at low q below ~0.01 1/Å. In the first box of the "Q range" line, type 0.01 and then the enter key.
 This control will automatically pick the nearest q value to the value you type.